Inside the New York City Underground, 1972-1982

 Marcade was an active member of the Max’s Kansas City and CBGB’s New York Punk Scene since its beginning and befriended a lot of its notorious characters and musicians, like Willy DeVille (Mink DeVille), Debbie Harry(Blondie), Nancy Spungen and Sid Vicious, Johnny Thunders (New York Dolls) and Wayne Kramer(MC5).
 The Senders shared stages with such bands as The Heartbreakers, The Cramps, Suicide, The Ramones, The Clash and many others.
 The Senders released six albums and they were hailed as “Best Bar Band in New York” in the “Best of NYC” issue of New York Press.

 Marcade’s first book, Au-delà de l’Avenue D, was published in France in 2007, then in Italy in 2011.
-He now works as a painter and graphic artist and lives in Bologna, Italy.
+He now works as a painter and graphic artist.